 The University of Washington Psychiatry Residency adheres to all ACGME duty hour limits.

-The resident works 5 nights per week, Sunday through Thursday, for 2-3 weeks at a time.
+The resident works 5 nights per week, Sunday through Thursday, for 6 weeks.
 These shifts are 12 hours long (8pm-8am) for in-house duty at Harborview and 14 hours long for home/pager duty at UWMC and the Seattle VA (6pm-8am).
 The resident has no daytime duties.

 Call consists of 10-14 hour weekend shifts (Friday night, Saturday day, Saturday night, Sunday day) and weeknight “training call” by senior residents.
 Residents who are not assigned to a weekend call shift have the weekend off.

 Initially, junior residents are on duty with a senior resident who provides “training call”, modeling interviewing, assessment, clinical decision making, and acute treatment and disposition planning.
 After the PGY-2 year, once the resident has had experience being on duty independently (with attending backup), PGY-3 and PGY-4 residents serve as “training call” residents, spending part of their night and weekend duty training and teaching junior residents.

 Backup Call is served in one week blocks by PGY-3 or PGY-4 residents who are only called in for a shift in the event of emergent illness/absence of an on-call colleague.